 Women may face additional symptoms such as irregular periods or hirsutism (excess hair growth on the face, chest or back).
 For men, the condition can cause decreased fertility, low sex drive and problems with erections.

 Since the tumours in the pituitary glands are small, doctors recommend removing them.
-Surgery is the first-line treatment and is highly effective, especially for small tumors (microadenomas), with remission rates often between 80-90% in the best scenarios.
+Surgery is the first-line treatment and is highly effective, especially for small tumors (microadenomas), with remission rates for microadenomas are highest in experienced centers and may reach 70–90%, while rates are significantly lower for macroadenomas.
 Success rates are lower for larger tumors.
 Even after successful surgery, long-term follow-up is necessary to monitor for potential recurrence.

 Radiation therapy may also be used to target residual tumour cells.
 In addition, doctors may prescribe medications, such as ketoconazole, mitotane, or metyrapone, to help lower excessive cortisol levels.